Patrick-PT87/My-Awesome-Project/README.md

- # this awesome project is created to experiementgit notions like clone , push and pull.
+ # this awesome project is created to experiement git notions like clone , push and pull.